 REQUIRED DOCUMENTS FOR CENTRAL LICENSE

-- Plan of the processing unit showing the dimensions and operation-wise area allocation
+- Plan of the processing unit, including dimensions and operation-by-operation area allocation

 - Name and list of equipment and machinery used with the number and installed capacity